Team members collaborating to solve logic puzzles during a brain teaser challenge at work, testing analytical thinking and problem-solving skills.

 Answer: The word "ton."

-A linguistic brain teaser that demonstrates the importance of examining problems from multiple angles.
+A linguistic brain teaser that shows the value of looking at problems from different perspectives.

 8. The Dinner Paradox (Narrative Analysis)